OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 At the beginning of this post we noted the following advantages of decoupled deployments:

 * Each Lambda manages its own deployment lifecycle.
-* A single, shared API gateway allows Lambdas to interact via relative URLs.
+* A single, shared API Gateway allows Lambdas to interact via relative URLs.
 * A shared hostname makes it easier to manage HTTPS certificates.

 We can now see how decoupled deployments can contribute to a shared API Gateway, giving each Lambda its own deployment lifecycle, while still retaining a shared domain name.
 We now have a deployment strategy that allows microservices to be deployed independently, without any change to what is presented to the end user.